jheikkil/cmssw/cl3d_selection/README.md

 If the ntuples are not stored in the default location, then specify the path to the files using the `--inputPath` option.
 Also, if using a different clustering algorithm then add the long TDirectory name to the `clusteringAlgoDirDict`.

-The script matches 3D clusters to gen particles e.g. for electron required a gen particle with pdgID=11, with the requirement dR between the cluster and the gen particle is less than 0.2.
+The script matches 3D clusters to gen particles e.g. for electrons requires a gen particle with pdgID=11, with the requirement dR between the cluster and the gen particle is less than 0.2.
 There is no gen matching for background (neutrino).
 Additionally clusters are required to have a pT > 20 (10) GeV for signal (background).

 The output of this script is a flat ntuple with clusters corresponding to the input sampleType i.e. for signal you obtain an ntuple of gen-matched electron clusters, and for background you obtain an ntuple of pile-up initiated clusters.